joshuahwu/neuroposelib/docs/examples/tutorial.md

     meta=meta,
     meta_by_frame=meta_by_frame,
     connectivity=connectivity,
-    features = pc_feats,
+    features=pc_feats,
 )

 # When using high framerate data, downsampling may be necessary in order to
 # prevent oversmoothing
 data_obj = data_obj[:: config["downsample"], :]
 ```